 What is Binary Thinking?

 Binary thinking helps us feel a sense of certainty.
-In a complex world, binary thinking can feel comforting.
-The uncertainty of complexity can be scary and anxiety-provoking, so it’s no wonder people fall into binary thinking, especially during uncertain times like we’re currently experiencing.
+The uncertainty of complexity can be scary and anxiety-provoking, so it’s no wonder people fall into binary thinking, especially during uncertain times like what we’re currently experiencing.

+The world’s complexity can be overwhelming to think about, especially when thinking about the global pandemic, racial unrest, and the future of my family’s survival.
 No one understands everything about, well, everything.
-Therefore, our brains take a shortcut to make us feel better, and we oversimplify things into general categories, resulting in binary thinking.
+Therefore, our brains take a shortcut to make us feel better, and we oversimplify things into general categories, resulting in becoming binary thinking.

 The Problem With Binary Thinking

-The problem with binary thinking is that it isn’t accurate.
-Gray area does exist.
-All the time.
-It may make us feel better to think in terms of this or that, us or them, him or her, but it’s not actually how the world works.
+The problem with binary thinking is its inaccuracy.
+Gray areas do exist and are prominent in every issue.
+It may make us feel better to think about this or that, them or us, him or her, but it’s not how the world works.

 When we’re engaging in binary thinking, we’re stuck making assumptions.
 As Johansen says, “Being stuck in categorical thought doesn’t actually involve much thinking at all—you just assume without thinking that new experiences will fit into your old boxes, buckets, labels, generalizations, and stereotypes.”

 Binary thinking also leads to conflict and detachment.
-When we make assumptions about others by lumping them into preconceived categories, we aren’t being curious about them, and we aren’t trying to investigate nuance that might actually bring us closer together.
+When we make assumptions about others by lumping them into preconceived categories, we aren’t being curious about them, and we aren’t trying to investigate nuance that might bring us closer together.
+Why bother getting to know someone when you already have a clear picture of who they are?

 So, how can we stop thinking in a binary way?